 Just imagine one of those evenings where Monet was a host welcoming Paul Cezanne, Pierre-Auguste Renoir, Camille Pissarro and other iconic French artists, serving them wine in the dinning room or taking a long walk with them through the garden, discussing art!
 They were also stepping over that green Japanese Bridge and observing sun rays dancing upon weeping willow branches on the pond surface.
 Such a vibrant place, so many colors, and such a genuine Monet’s legacy!

 There is also the Museum of American Art in Giverny, since painters from across the Ocean were thrilled by Monet’s work and have been coming here to learn from the grand master.
 They stayed at one charming hotel, the genuine small legacy of the 19th century way of life (with delicious French salads, I might add!).

-“Sitting with a full stomach at one of the hotel tables decorated by wreath iron, under the huge yellow umbrella, sipping another small cider, you will enjoy the view of the old-timer cars in such variety of colors.
+“Sitting with a full stomach at one of the hotel tables decorated in wreath iron, under the huge yellow parasol, sipping another small cider, you will enjoy the view of the vintage cars in such variety of colors.
 The Impressionism spirit is still so alive in this town.
 Look there, a nice little gallery wrapped in dense vegetation.
-And one ‘living and breathing’ Impressionist selling his work, welcoming visitors to his own garden.
+And one living and breathing Impressionist selling his work, welcoming visitors to his own garden.
 Such a picturesque scene!”, I wrote back in 2003.

 The full France SERIES